Cascadia-R/Using_R_With_Databases/README.md

 This intermediate workshop will introduce you to various methods of using R with databases to derive valuable information from data.
 The workshop will give you hands-on experience in the following areas:
 - how to connect to a database from R.
 - how to create and manage database objects.
-- how Issue SQL queries to retrieve and transform your data using R.
+- how to issue SQL queries to retrieve and transform your data using R.

 ***